 How much space do you need for an Inspired Home or In-Law™ Cottage?

-The best way to determine this is to contact your local Zoning Department to determine the setbacks — or we can help you with this.
+The best way to determine this is to visit your local Zoning Department to determine the zoning –we have provided a list of Inspired In-law Planning Questions you can download and take with you– or we can help you with this for a flat fee of $200.
 Just call 510-444-9788 ext 2.

 Are foundations required?
 If so, what are the options?

 A foundation is required for these permanent structures.
-If you have a level yard we recommend a slab on grade foundation; if it has some sloped, we recommend building a perimeter stem wall.
-An engineer will be involved once we begin to make sure we have the right solution for your condition and to determine the local building requirements.
+If you have a level yard we recommend a slab on grade foundation; if it has some slope, we recommend building a perimeter stem wall.
+An engineer will be involved once we have the right solution for your condition and to determine the local building requirements.

 Do you need to get a building permit?